Discount and exemption appeals

 - reductions for disabilities

-If you are telling us that the charge is wrong because the property is now occupied or has been occupied, then the evidence required will be:
+If you are reporting that the charge is wrong because the property is now occupied or has been occupied, then the evidence we need is:

 Generally, utility bills will not be taken as evidence of residency.

-If you are working abroad please note that your home address would still be considered your sole/main residence if you have intention to return to the property.
+If you are working abroad your home address is still considered your sole/main residence if you have intention to return to the property.

 How to submit an appeal